MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD04_LAB_MANUAL.md

 1. Open the WorldJourney.sln file from the following location:
 **Allfiles\Mod04\Labfiles\01_WorldJourney_begin**

+2. Create a new top-level folder, in the **WorldJourney** project by using the following information:

+   - Folder name: **Controllers**

-2. Create a new controller using the following information:
+3. Create a new controller using the following information:

    - Controller name: **HomeController**
    - Template: **MVC controller - Empty**
+   - Folder: **Controllers**

-3. Create a new controller for handling **City** objects by using the following information:
+4. Create a new controller for handling **City** objects by using the following information:

    - Controller name: **CityController**
    - Template: **MVC controller - Empty**
+   - Folder: **Controllers**

 #### Task 2: Add an action to a controller.